pasej5/peace_online/README.md

 ## Description

-BULK BUYERS HAVEN is an innovative marketplace designed for bulk stocking from South Africa.
-The platform connects buyers and sellers across borders, with a specific focus on the Zimbabwean and South African markets.
-It provides a robust solution for bulk purchasing and efficient logistics management.
+Peace Online is an online marketplace designed to connect buyers and sellers, solving access issues to a wide variety of products.
+This project implements CRUD functionalities to manage product listings and transactions.
+Built with Django for the backend, Tailwind CSS for a responsive and modern frontend, and SQLite for data storage.
+It also integrates Django Authentication to provide secure user login and account management.

 ## Objective